viky-ai/website/guides/getting-started/index.md

 ## Purpose

-This tutorial will assist you in the creation of your first project into Viky.
+This tutorial will assist you in the creation of your first project into viky.ai.

 We will guide you to create your first agent to structure information from contents and to retrieve relevant information in these contents by interacting with your data in natural language.

-The use case to start on the platform is very simple and will demonstrate the different Viky's capabilities:
+The use case to start on the platform is very simple and will demonstrate the different viky.ai's capabilities:
 You have some contents where you want to retrieve the postal address, to create some metadata for instance to classify the information.
 Furthermore, you have customers who want to query these contents by searching with a postal address.
 Queries should be in natural language to facilitate the interactions.

 ## Best Practices to start

-Definition of the perimeter and the usage is your priority before starting any new project on Viky.
+Definition of the perimeter and the usage is your priority before starting any new project on viky.ai.
 It will help you to ensure the right creation of agents.

 **First step...** what is a _postal address_?